cofoundry-cms/Cofoundry.Plugins.Azure/README.md

 ## Settings

-- **Cofoundry:Plugins:AzureBlobFileService:ConnectionString** The connection string to use when accessing files in blob storage
+- **Cofoundry:Plugins:Azure:BlobStorageConnectionString** The connection string to use when accessing files in blob storage.
-- **Cofoundry:Plugins:Azure:AutoRegisterServices:** Indicates whether to automatically register azure services.
-Defaults to true, but you may want to set this as false if developing locally
+- **Cofoundry:Plugins:Azure:Disabled:** Indicates whether the plugin should be disabled, which means services will not be bootstrapped.
+Disable this in dev when you want to run using the standard non-cloud services.
+Defaults to false.